BBlashko/230Study/README.md

     Each program has its own page table
     ## Page valid in page tbl, entry+offset = physical page number in memory
     SLIDES 26-30 ON VIRTUAL TO UNDERSTAND PAGE#OFFSET

+    Valid/Present bit determines if page is in Memory or MMU
+    	|--> if not Page Fault occurs

+    	Page Fault Design Challenges:
+    		- HUGE miss penalty
+    		- Reduce Page fault rate is important - > allow fully associative placement of pages
+    		- Reduce Overhead
+    			|--> Overhead = any combination of excess or indirect computation time, memory, bandwidth, or 						other resources that are required to attain a particular goal
+    		- use writeback instead of write through ??

+    			|--> write through is too expensive.
+Dirty bit determines writeBack

+    TLB - Translation Lookaside Buffer
+    	|--> Cache for recent address translations:
+    		- can be fully Associative, set associative, direct mapped            **See 4) Cache for more info**
+    		- small ie. typically not more than 128 - 256 entries
+    		- access time is usually comparable with cache access time
+    		- resides in MMU
+    	- A TLB miss may not determine a true page fault (ie. only if page is not in memory)

+    	Typical values for a TLB:
+    		miss rate = 0.01% - 1% (wow fucking low.)
+    		hit time = 0.5 - 1 clock cycles
+    		miss penalty = 10- 100 clock cycles
+    	implementation = hardware/software

 3) Memory